SonghanY/MC_Application/English_Thesaurus/README.md

-# courses-checks
+# English_Thesaurus
-Create for my application.
+A English dictionary